All articles

 How do I test my recovery shares are valid?

-You can easily test your Single-share and Multi-share backups by using the Check Backup feature.
-When using the Check Backup feature, you will test the minimum number of shares required to meet the threshold and not every single recovery share.
-To test more shares, you will have to do a separate Check Backup process with your other shares.
+You can easily test your Single-share and Multi-share Backups by using the Check backup feature.
+When using the Check backup feature, you will test the minimum number of shares required to meet the threshold and not every single recovery share.
+To test more shares, you will have to do a separate Check backup process with your other shares.

 Check backup on Trezor Safe 5